ag0954/TaskManagement_APP/README.md

 # Task Management Application

-task Managment Web application that allows the user to manage their daily, weekly, and monthly task to their convenience
+This is a Task Management Web application that allows the user to manage their daily, weekly, and monthly tasks for their convenience.

-Current build of the project supports task creation, deletion, and categorization.
-You must sign in order to use this application
+The current build of the project supports task creation, deletion, and categorization.
+You must sign in order to use this application.

-## Author
+## Authors

 - Abraham Gutierrez
+- Oluwatosin Omiteru
+- Simran Mogadala
 - Due Date: 5/4/2025

 ### Installing